 Shirley is the chapter chosen to serve as a case study for the six chapters of the second type.
 These chapters also explore in-depth a character's past, their relationships and personalities, but instead of weaving anachronies into a present first narrative, they approach their subject matter from the past and move chronologically towards the present.
 Therefore, they are much more linear than chapters of the previous type.
 By virtue of already being set in the past, they require far fewer analepses, let alone single analepses spanning more than a dozen pages, to enrich the narrative about the past.
 This most prominent distinction between the two types established here is immediately visible in the tables detailing Amma's and Shirley's order (Appendix B).
-Sixty-nine percent of the lines in Shirley can be attributed to the initial first narrative in the white column, while only thirty-one percent of the lines are used for the initial first narrative, while anachronies account for the remaining four fifths (Appendix C, diagrams A and B).
+Sixty-nine percent of the lines in Shirley can be attributed to the initial first narrative in the white column, while only thirty-one percent of the lines deviate from temporally linear narration.
+Contrastingly, in Amma, only twenty percent of the lines are used for the initial first narrative, while anachronies account for the remaining four fifths (Appendix C, diagrams A and B).